gpo2105/MLP_Over-Unders/README.md

  Most gambling research focuses on finding a better prediction for the total runs.
 While much of the inputs will be similiar, this project instead looks to predict when the book's estimation is too low (i.e. when the OVER bet wins).

+## Generalized Model
+In theory, I suspect that a bookmakers' bias can be affected by four aspects of given baseball game: the quality of pitching and batting of both teams.
+The first step of this project therefore was to find statistics that would best approximate these aspects.
+Obviously, these stats needed to be available before the specific game begins so historical data was the most practical solution.
+Ideally, the data would include all information up to the start of a given game.

+For pitching

  ## Data
  ### Sources
  Finding historical data for MLB games was surprisingly difficult--from what I found no legitimate sportsbook publishes such data.
 However, through other research citations, I was able to find a website, [Sportsbook Review Online](https://www.sportsbookreviewsonline.com/scoresoddsarchives/mlb/mlboddsarchives.htm), which provides such data for all sports, including MLB going back to 2010.
 For all other data, I relied on [Baseball-Reference](Baseball-Reference.com) which is widely-recognized as the most reliable and granular resource for all things MLB.